StyleShit/vite-plugin-twig-loader/README.md

 ## Usage with TypeScript:

 By default, TypsScript won't know how to handle Twig files.
-To fix this, you can add a declaration file to your project:
+To fix this, you can add a declaration file to the project:

 ```TS
 // src/types/twig.d.ts